mominul/mominul/README.md

 ### Hi there 👋

-I am Md.
-Mominul Huque, currently pursuing BSc in Computer Science and Engineering degree at [University of Asia Pacific](https://www.uap-bd.edu/).
-I am an open-source enthusiast looking to solve real-world problems with code.
-I like to build stuff that comes for the betterment of other people and makes their life easier.
+I'm Md.
+Mominul Huque — a Computer Science and Engineering graduate from the University of Asia Pacific.

+ 🎯 I'm an open-source enthusiast passionate about solving real-world problems through code.

+ 🚀 I love building tools that make people’s lives easier and contribute to meaningful change.

  Always open to collaborating on projects and innovative/disruptive ideas.
 Feel free to connect with me here: